How to Troubleshoot a Hot Tub Pump and Motor

 4. Motor is Running but Nothing is Happening

 If you can hear the motor running but the water isn’t circulating properly, you could have a damaged motor or even an impeller.
 In other more minor cases you could simply have a clog in your system.
 Shut down your hot tub and check for clogs and then inspect the impeller for damage.
 If all of these check out, you may need to shop for a replacement motor.
+You may just need to replace the hot tub pump altogether.

 5. Pump Doesn’t Operate